 Different Passions, Same Drive: Basketball in Pippa Park

-Today is the first day of the WNBA season!
+Today is National Student-Athlete Day!
 In my debut book, Pippa Park Raises Her Game, twelve-year-old Pippa Park is obsessed with basketball.
 Because of this, people often ask me if I played basketball in middle school, too.
 The answer is yes.... but I wasn’t nearly as good as Pippa is!
 Nowadays, the only sport I can handle is typing really fast.
 In honor of past times, I wanted to share my own experience on the court as well as explain why I chose basketball for Pippa’s passion.

 When I was growing up, I was so excited each Friday during basketball season because I knew that it was game day.
 My dad used to come to my games, and he would sometimes shout things like “rebound, Erin!” from the bleachers.
 I found basketball fun, challenging, and a great way to stay active, but I wasn’t the most competitive or aggressive player.
 I’m a somewhat shy person in real life, and my meekness extended onto the court.
 In high school, I traded in a jersey and gym shorts for an activity that suited me better—academic decathlon!